walmartlabs/concord-website/docs/plugins-v2/argocd.md

 ### Update Application Spec

-Use the `updateSpec` action to updation the application resource object.
+Use the `updateSpec` action to update the application resource object.

 __Parameters__
 - `app`: name of the app which has to be updated.